CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab27.md

 ## Overview

-The Azure AI Custom Vision service lets you build computer vision models tailored to your own dataset.
-It supports both image classification and object detection, and once trained, models can be published to a prediction endpoint for use in applications.

-In this lab, you’ll train an image classification model to distinguish between apples, bananas, and oranges using the Custom Vision service.

-Although the lab demonstrates the process with the Python SDK in Azure Cloud Shell, you can also use other language-specific SDKs to build and integrate Custom Vision applications.
+In this hands-on lab, you will learn how to build an image classification solution using Azure AI Custom Vision.
+You’ll start by creating training and prediction resources in Azure and setting up a Custom Vision project in the portal.
+Then, you’ll upload images of apples, bananas, and oranges, tag them appropriately, and train a classification model.
+Next, you’ll test the model with sample images, review its performance metrics, and use the training API in Azure Cloud Shell to automate retraining with additional data.
+Finally, you’ll publish the trained model, configure a Python client application with your prediction resource, and run the app to classify new images.

 ## Lab Objectives